Before data can be analyzed, it must first be ingested.

 Each business has a unique combination of data sources.
 Common data sources include apps and platforms, data lakes, databases, IoT devices, spreadsheets, and CSV files, and public data can even be scraped from the web.
 Target destinations for the ingested data include data warehouses, data marts, databases, and document stores.
 If you’re planning on using or transforming the data immediately, your destination might also be a temporary staging area.

-The data ingestion type you use depends on the timing of your information processing and your storage method, among other factors.
+The type of data ingestion you use depends on several factors, including the timing of your information processing and your storage method.

-In batch processing, data ingestion tools process data in discrete batches at scheduled periodic time intervals.
-Certain conditions — like incoming requests or changes in a system’s state — can also trigger this processing.
+Batch processing is a common type of data ingestion where data ingestion tools process data in discrete batches at scheduled periodic time intervals.
+This processing can also be triggered by certain conditions like incoming requests or changes in a system’s state.

-Batch processing is the most common type of data ingestion.
-Since it’s easier and more affordable than real-time processing, batch processing is usually the best choice when you don’t need near-immediate data.
-Say you’re tracking sales performance.
-You likely only need to pull batches of updated sales data once a day.
+Batch processing is usually the best choice when you don’t need near-immediate data.
+For instance, if you’re tracking sales performance, you likely only need to pull batches of updated sales data once a day.

 ETL (Extract, Transform, Load)